nufi-official/zcash-router-sdk/README.md

 # Zcash Router SDK Monorepo

-A monorepo containing TypeScript SDKs for Zcash routing.
+A monorepo containing TypeScript SDKs for routing assets to and from Zcash.
 Built with pnpm workspaces, supporting both ESM and CommonJS, and compatible with Node.js and browsers.

+## 🏗️ Architecture

+The SDK is designed with a modular architecture that separates concerns and makes it easy to extend support for new assets and wallet types:

+### Core Package

+The [`@zcash-router-sdk/core`](./packages/core) package handles all the logic for managing swaps to and from Zcash.
+Built on [NEAR intents](https://www.near.org/intents), it provides:
+- Swap orchestration and state management
+- Integration with swap APIs
+- Quote fetching and execution tracking
+- Status monitoring and event callbacks

+### Account Packages

+Account packages implement the `AccountFull` and `AccountAddressOnly` interfaces defined in the core package, providing blockchain-specific functionality:

+- **[`@zcash-router-sdk/zcash-account-mnemonic`](./packages/zcash-account-mnemonic)** - Zcash account management with mnemonic support
+  - Supports signing of shielded transactions
+  - Manages Zcash wallet state and synchronization
+  - Handles transparent and shielded addresses

+- **[`@zcash-router-sdk/solana-account-mnemonic`](./packages/solana-account-mnemonic)** - Solana account management with mnemonic support
+  - Native SOL balance fetching and transaction signing
+  - Mnemonic-based key derivation

+### Extensibility

+The architecture makes it easy to add new packages for:
+- **Other blockchain assets** (Ethereum, Bitcoin, etc.)
+- **Hardware wallets** (Ledger, Trezor, etc.)
+- **Extension wallets** (MetaMask, Phantom, etc.)
+- **Other key management methods** (WIF, private keys, etc.)

+Simply implement the `AccountFull` or `AccountAddressOnly` interface from the core package, and your new account type will work seamlessly with the swap routing logic.

 ## 📦 Packages

-- [`@zcash-router-sdk/core`](./packages/core) - Core Zcash routing and swap SDK
+- [`@zcash-router-sdk/core`](./packages/core) - Core swap and routing logic
 - [`@zcash-router-sdk/zcash-account-mnemonic`](./packages/zcash-account-mnemonic) - Zcash account management with mnemonic support
 - [`@zcash-router-sdk/solana-account-mnemonic`](./packages/solana-account-mnemonic) - Solana account management with mnemonic support
+- [`example-app`](./packages/example-app) - Example React application demonstrating SDK usage

 ## 🚀 Quick Start